microsoft/microsoft-ui-xaml/specs/TitleBar/titleBar-dev-spec.md

      - Reference Teams forward / backward button.
 It is draggable when disabled.

 - Interactive content in TitleBar must also be capable of keyboard navigation.
-They should be treated as a normal elements in the app's visual tree.
+They should be treated as normal elements in the app's visual tree.

 - CoreApplicationViewTitleBar.LayoutMetricsChanged and IsVisibleChanged events from the UWP world is missing in WinUI3: